prof-rossetti/georgetown-opim-557-201803/projects/exec-dashboard/project.md

   1. Total monthly sales for the business, equivalent to the sum of total monthly sales for each product, formatted as USD with a dollar sign and two decimal places (e.g. "Total Monthly Sales: $12,000.71").
   2. A list of the top selling products, and total monthly sales for each, formatted as USD with a dollar sign and two decimal places (e.g. "Button-Down Shirt: $6,960.35", "Super Soft Hoodie: $1,875.00", etc.).
   3. At least one visual chart or graph depicting this or related information to support the project objectives.
-The title of at least one chart should include a textual representation of the selected month (e.g. "March 2018")
+The title of at least one chart should include a textual representation of the respective month (e.g. "March 2018"), which should update based on whichever file was imported.

 ![a screenshot of a pivot table summary and a corresponding chart depicting top-selling products](example-dashboard-march.png)

-> Hint: try manually configuring a Pivot Table and corresponding Pivot Chart, and just update the underlying data source (Pivot Cache) each time after importing new data.
+> Hint: try manually configuring a Pivot Table and corresponding Pivot Chart after you import data for the first time, and write code to update the underlying data source (Pivot Cache) on subsequent imports.

-All price-related information (e.g. unit prices and sales prices) should be formatted as USD, with a dollar sign and two decimal places.
-This includes cell values on the "Data" sheet, and any charts, tables and/or graphs on the "Dashboard" sheet.
+> Note: Wherever price-related information (e.g. unit prices and sales prices) appears in the workbook, it should be formatted as USD, with a dollar sign and two decimal places.
+This includes in cell values on the "Data" sheet, and in charts, tables, and graphs on the "Dashboard" sheet.

 ## Submission Instructions